bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

 - Read the documentation for MaterialUI and use it in your app.
 - Try out tailwind css.
 It's a little tough to get it started in your app, but it's a great library that is gaining popularity very quickly.
 Here are the [docs](https://tailwindcss.com/), and here is an [article](https://medium.com/@pipecork/using-tailwind-in-react-quickstart-4b06c10317b5) to help you get it started in a React app (written by [Max David](https://medium.com/@pipecork), a Lambda student).
+- Implement snapshot testing in your react application.

 ## Part I - [Component Side Effects](README.md)